 Stress management skills often don't come naturally.
 You can learn new stress management skills or modify your existing stress management skills to help you cope better, though.

 First, take a look at how you react to stress.
 Some people seem to take everything in stride.
 Their naturally laid-back attitudes shine through, even in stressful situations.
 Another deadline?
-Bring it on.
+They can handle it.
 The dishwasher is leaking?
-No problem, it'll be a simple repair.
+No problem, it will be a simple repair.
 Others get anxious at the first sign of a stressful situation.
 Running late for a meeting?
 Time to panic!
 Stuck in a traffic jam?
 Let the cursing begin!

 Here are some common but unhealthy reactions to stress.
 Do any of these describe your reactions?
 If you're not sure, consider keeping a daily journal for a week or so to monitor your reactions to stressful situations.